-For nearly 10 years, Keith has been overseeing board, C and senior level search assignments working with boards, management teams and investors where the mantra is rapid and long-term value creation and liquidity.
+For nearly 10 years, Keith has been overseeing board, C and senior level search assignments working with management teams and investors where the mantra is rapid and long-term enterprise value creation.
 He has also been instrumental in the build-out of principal investing teams.
-Prior to DHR, Mr. Giarman built the CEO practice for one of the premiere boutique executive recruiting firms in Silicon Valley serving the venture capital community.
+Prior to DHR, Keith built the CEO practice for one of the premiere boutique executive recruiting firms in Silicon Valley serving the venture capital community.